ccoutant/dwarf-locations/005-locations-on-stack.md

 the address of a member for a pointer-to-member type, and expects the evaluation mechanism to provide the value of the pointer and the location of the object as implicitly-pushed elements on the stack.
-The latter element is now allowed to be any location description.
+The latter element is now allowed to be any location.

-Two new operators, `DW_OP_offset` and `DW_OP_bit_offset`, are introduced that allow a location description on the stack to be modified by a byte or a bit offset.
+Two new operators, `DW_OP_offset` and `DW_OP_bit_offset`, are introduced that allow a location on the stack to be modified by a byte or a bit offset.

-The composite location description operators, `DW_OP_piece` and `DW_OP_bit_piece`, are redefined to build up a composite location description, which is held in the top element of the stack.
-A new operator, `DW_OP_piece_end`, is defined for use when a composite location description is complete, and there is a need to continue the expression.
+The composite location operators, `DW_OP_piece` and `DW_OP_bit_piece`, are redefined to build up a composite location, which is held in the top element of the stack.
+A new operator, `DW_OP_piece_begin`, is added to begin a new composite location.

-The `DW_OP_call*` operators are now allowed to leave a location description on the stack.
+The `DW_OP_call*` operators are now allowed to leave a location on the stack.

 The contents of Section 2.5 and 2.6 are reorganized as follows: